Rethinking Design Education

 The ReDesignEd Educators Forum is convened annually.
 It is either hosted by a represented institution or in Edinburgh, the seat of the Scottish Enlightenment and home of the world’s oldest and most open annual Festival for creative expression, the Edinburgh Festival Fringe.

-A Student Workshop to practice and text the curricular components proposed in the Forum and the Universal Design Education Charter.
+A Student Workshop to practice and test the curricular components proposed in the Forum and the Universal Design Education Charter.

 WorkEd, a new ReDesignEd program under development, aims to meet the needs and aspirations of both the student and the employer by bridging the disconnect between student and effective professional.
 This program will develop a restructured curriculum seeking to uniquely integrate and proportion classroom time with paid, on-the-job workplace training.

 An integrated hybrid learning model, bridging ideas into practice and formal academic learning

 WorkEd provides students with the opportunity to apply, test and cultivate the conceptual knowledge they learn in the academic setting with simultaneous application in the real-life studio of a workplace environment.
 While earning income to support their education, they will acquire the invaluable professional skills and practicalities that only come through application and "hands-on" experience.